Newfs in Literature

 The Pickwick Papers (1836-1837) by Charles Dickens

-Dickens' first novel, published serially, is more comic than the typical Dickens novel; it's really a collection of linked tales more than a unified novel.
+Dickens' first novel, published serially, is more comic than the typical Dickens novel; this one contains only a single metaphorical reference to Newfoundlands.

 See also this brief note regarding Dickens and Newfies.